rnkn/freeze-it/README.md

 # Freeze It #

 An Emacs minor mode to kill your inner editor!
-After an idle amount of time, all text before point will be made read-only.
+Every writer struggles between their creative and critical sides, with progress frequently hindered by the temptation to go back and revise to get things *just right*.

-Option freeze-it-go-back will go back this far before making everything prior read-only.
-This can be nil, word, line, visible-line, line, or paragraph.
+Freeze It aims to combat this tempation.
+After an idle delay `freeze-it-delay` all text between `point-min` and a configurable distance before `point` will be made read-only.

-Option freeze-it-delay is the number of seconds to wait before freezing text.
+Option `freeze-it-go-back` controls how far this distance "goes back" before freezing text.
+This can be nil, `word`, `line`, `visible-line`, `line`, or `paragraph`.

-The text remains read-only until you kill the buffer, so that you can't cheat.
+Text remains read-only until you kill the buffer, so that you can't cheat.
+This is by design, because the minor mode targets the psychological *temptation* to revise your writing, rather than just the ability.